garrotte13/Warmonger/README.md

 # Warmonger
-Creep for vanilla Factiorio completely based on Krastorio2 code (ver 1.2.x).
+Creep for vanilla Factorio completely based on Krastorio2 code (ver 1.2.x).
 Thanks to Krastor, Linver, raiguard and their supporters for that. https://github.com/raiguard/krastorio-2

 Only creep-related staff, biters research and bio lab are taken from Krastorio.